rust-lang/book/src/ch03-02-data-types.md

 So how do you know which type of integer to use?
 If you're unsure, Rust's defaults are generally good choices, and integer types default to `i32`: it’s generally the fastest, even on 64-bit systems.
-The primary situation in which you'd need to specify `isize` or `usize` is when indexing some sort of collection, which we'll talk about in the "Arrays" section.
+The primary situation in which you'd use `isize` or `usize` is when indexing some sort of collection.

 #### Floating-Point Types